-Since 2017 there have been recurrent attacks against Christians by Islamic militants believed to have strong ties to al-Shabaab in Somalia, causing thousands to flee their homes.
+Since 2017 there have been recurrent attacks against Christians by militants belonging to the IS-affiliated Islamist group, al-Sunnah wa Jama'ah (ASWJ), causing thousands to flee their homes.
 The capability and areas of influence of these militants continues to increase.
 Groups are supported financially by working with drug cartels, and through corruption involving some officials in the country.